-The program also features specially-conceived English and Humanities courses which seek to integrate knowledge acquired in other Arts and Sciences courses in order to explore the relationships, between literature, humanities, science, and history.
+The program also features specially-conceived English and Humanities courses which seek to integrate knowledge acquired in other Arts and Sciences courses in order to explore the relationships between literature, art, humanities, science, and history.

-Becoming part of a collaborative community of teachers and learners significantly enhances Arts and Sciences students` educations and optimizes their personal experiences of CEGEP.
+Becoming part of a collaborative community of teachers and students, which significantly enhances your education and personal experiences of CEGEP!

 WHAT DISTINGUISHES THE PROGRAM OFFERED AT JAC FROM OTHERS LIKE IT